| Enzyme Rate of Reaction for Catalase|

-5. If you were allowed to continue this lab and rip hydrogen peroxide molecules for 240 and 300 seconds, what would happen to the reaction rate and why would this happen?
+5. If you were allowed to continue this lab and rip hydrogen peroxide molecules for 240 and 300 seconds.
+What would happen to the rate of reaction and why would this happen?

-6. What can you say about the length of time and the reaction rate?
+6. What can you say about the length of time and the rate of the reaction?

-7. What would happen to the reaction rate if you removed the water and oxygen molecules as soon as they were produced?
+7. What would happen to the rate of reaction if you remove the water and oxygen molecules as soon as they are produced?